The Book of Foundations

 And two qualities encompass that: acting in public and in private out of awe of God, Exalted and Glorious, and seeking the countenance of God, Exalted and Glorious, for the sake of God, Blessed and Most High.

-And likewise it is narrated that when the fitna (tribulation) occurred, Talq ibn Habib said: "Guard against it with taqwā (God-consciousness)."
+And likewise it is narrated that when the fitna (trial) occurred, Talq ibn Habib said: "Guard against it with taqwā (God-consciousness)."

 So Bakr ibn Abd Allah al-Muzani said to him: "Describe taqwā for us."